Get the FREE one-click dictionary software for Windows

 See also: average, cautious, conservative, fair, fairish, indifferent, intermediate, limited, medium, middle-of-the-road, mild, minimalist, moderateness, moderation, modest, reasonable, small, temperate

-Type of: adult, alter, change, decelerate, discuss, grownup, hash out, hold back, keep, keep back, modify, restrain, slow down, talk over, weaken
+Type of: actor, alter, change, decelerate, discuss, doer, hash out, hold back, keep, keep back, modify, restrain, slow down, talk over, weaken, worker

 Antonym: immoderate